ExplicITConsulting/set-outlooksignatures.com/parameters.en.md

 >The [Outlook add-in](/outlookaddin) brings roaming signatures to iOS and Android, makes a feature similar to roaming signatures available for mailboxes hosted on-prem, and more.
 >
 >The roaming signatures sync engine, controlled via the MirrorCloudSignatures parameter, addresses many of the issues mentioned:
->- Brings support for roaming signatures to Outlook editions not supporting them, such as Classic Outlook for macOS, New Outlook for macOS, and older versions of Classic Outlook for Windows.
+>- Brings support for roaming signatures to Outlook editions not supporting them, such as Classic Outlook on macOS, New Outlook on macOS, and older versions of Classic Outlook on Windows.
 >- Two-way signature sync between clients and mailboxes.
 >- All signatures are available as roaming signatures in the mailbox of the logged-on user.
 Not only signatures for the user's own mailbox, but also signatures for other mailboxes the user has added (no matter the type of these mailboxes or the way they have been added).
 >- The sync is simply triggered by running Set-OutlookSignatures.